We have inadvertently deleted data from our site. Can it be restored?

 In order to re-insert the deleted records back into the database exactly as they were before, custom scripts need to be created.
 The custom scripts are required to alter the database tables to reinsert the record data that was deleted, such as, incident reference numbers, threads, assigned info, product/category, time stamps, etc., in addition to all the data found in all the associated tables.
 This is not an easy task and can take months to complete.
 For this reason, this is not a task that can be handled by the Oracle B2C Service Technical Support team.

 To restore the deleted records back into your site exactly as they were, you will need to engage the Oracle Consulting Services Team to create all the custom scripts needed to reinsert the data back into the database as it was before the delete action.
 This is a very pricey undertaking that can cost 10s of the thousands of dollars.
-If you want us to go to consulting and let them know you are willing to pay whatever the fee is, we can hand this over to consulting.
+If you want us to go to consulting and let them know you are willing to pay whatever the fee is.

 The Restore Site option: